Some key ‘Green’ measures taken by the college are as follows:

 - Student societies are encouraged to have their practice sessions in any of the numerous green patches the College maintains.
 So, for example the Hindi dramatic society, Ibtida, uses one lawn, the English dramatic society another.
 This cuts down on the energy that would be required in fans, lighting etc. if sessions were to take place indoors.
 Further, the Bharat Ram Centre also provides one such verdant venue.

-- In the last five years students from Panchtatva have been involved in numerous environment related efforts, like the Clean Yamuna Drive, attempts to spread information about ozone depletion, global warming and issues around tobacco use etc. In addition to these efforts the students have come up with innovative ways involving the larger student body.
-Among them, one successful plan was to celebrate 14th February as “potted plant gift day”.
+- The students from Panchtatva have been involved in numerous environment related events like the Clean Yamuna Drive; attempts to spread information about ozone depletion, global warming and issues around tobacco use, nukkad nataks, etc. were organized.
+While amidst the pandemic, Panchtatva continued spreading awareness through social media platforms.
+In addition to these efforts the students have come up with innovative ways involving the larger student body.
 This has supplemented the society’s regular plantation drives.
-In the near future, the society plans to develop a herbal garden and a green gas plant to provide labs with green gas.
+The society has developed the herbal garden with various herbal plants, along with their medicinal uses listed on the boards.

 - Panchtatva has organized workshops on the preparation of scientific and eco- friendly plantation for students.
 Both Panchtatva and Earthlings organize regular seminars and interactions with environmental and ecology experts like Dr. B.C.
 Sabata, Dr. Dinabandhu Sahoo (who was the first Indian student participant in the 7th Indian Scientific Expedition to Antarctica during 1987-88), Anoop Poonia, Dr. Michael Antoniou and Dr. S Majumdar.
-In 2013 Panchtatva organized a bicycle rally to support the cause of a tobacco-free campus.
-Both societies have been involved in numerous visits to wildlife parks and reserves and have actively gathered information from experts, which has been used whenever possible to enhance the eco-friendliness of the College campus.
-The Hindu Earth Summit – 2015 was organized in January 2015, in which many eminent environmentalists interacted with the students of the College.
+Both societies have been involved in numerous visits to wildlife parks and reserves and have actively gathered information from experts, which have been used whenever possible to enhance the eco-friendliness of the College campus.
+In 2013, HES, the annual fest was started, in which we invite renowned self-made environmentalists who enlighten us about various environmental issues and help us develop a sustainable approach to save our mother earth.
+This is celebrated every year in the first week of February.
+We embraced the presence of active environmentalists Mr. Ranveer Tanwar, the pond man of India, who enlightened us about the importance of cleaning ponds to protect environment and our ecosystem.
+Other notable environmentalists were Sumaira Abdulali, Gurmehr Marwah, and Mr. Rajendra Singh, the Waterman of India, to address us and enlighten us about their contribution for the environment.

 - Some faculty members of the College, along with large groups of students over several batches, have over the years put in a lot of work in exploring the environmental costs of industry.
 This has been centred largely on the Bhopal industrial disaster.
 Certain signal achievements in this work have been under the aegis of ‘We for Bhopal Mission’ (WFB), a student’s group based in Delhi University and affiliated to International Campaign for Justice in Bhopal (ICJB), an eclectic group of academics, writers, students, lawyers, doctors and social activists, and Students for Bhopal (SFB), based in the US in 30 universities.
 This group is coordinated by Dr. Suroopa Mukherjee from the Department of English of the College.
 Groups of Hindu College students have participated in the World Social Forum, Mumbai, as official delegates of the ICJB under WFB.
 WFb set up a stall at Dilli Haat to create awareness about the Bhopal Padyatra, organised many street plays and awareness events, and launched a Report and film titled “Closer to Reality” at Hindu College Seminar Room.